Metals, Mineral Resources & Recycling Division

 ■Circular Economy Businesses

 Sojitz is growing circular economy businesses that promote the reuse and recycling of resources based on the trends toward decarbonization and resource recycling.
 Our initiatives on this front in Japan have included investment in IT asset disposition company TES-AMM JAPAN K.K. and polyethylene terephthalate chemical recycling company PET REFINE TECHNOLOGY, Co., Ltd. In addition, we have acquired equity interest in and participate in the management of eCycle Solutions Inc., a recycling business based in Canada handling household appliances and electronic devices.
-In such circular economy businesses for recycling metal, plastic and other waste, we aim to develop businesses with a certain degree of scale in order to make contributions to the realization of a recycling-oriented society.
+In such circular economy businesses for recycling metal and other waste, we aim to develop businesses with a certain degree of scale in order to make contributions to the realization of a recycling-oriented society.

 ■Businesses That Respond to Social Needs

+We will pursue the creation of new businesses in the fields of rechargeable batteries and decarbonization, where there is great social need.
+Initiatives currently in progress include hydrogen-related demonstration projects and the development of niobium titanium oxide-based anode materials for lithium-ion batteries used in electric vehicles.
 In addition, we have also launched a rechargeable battery reuse and recycling business as well as initiatives in emissions trading and CCUS (carbon capture, utilization, and storage).
-Sojitz also has plans to enter the manufacturing business for fluorinated products beginning in FY2026.
+Sojitz has established Carbon Xtract Corporation with the purpose of carrying out R&D and achieving social implementation of direct carbon capture (DAC) technology.
+We are also moving forward on plans to enter the manufacturing business for fluorinated products beginning in FY2026.
 These materials make up an essential part of the manufacturing supply chain for products such as semiconductors and next-generation batteries.
+Moreover, 3D metal printing business operator JAMPT Corporation is responding to demand for highmix, low-volume production of high-precision products.
+Uses for this company’s 3D metal printing approach include the development of lighter weight automotive components as well as dental applications.